Script Pool Rules & Regulations

 GENERAL

-The Black Nights Discovery Campus is an international continuing education programme organised by Black Nights Film Festival and Industry@Tallinn & Baltic Event (I@T&BE), in collaboration with a variety of prestigious international partners that allows young film professionals to pursue, complement and integrate their studies in filmmaking.
+The Black Nights Discovery Campus is an international continuing education programme organised by the Black Nights Film Festival and Industry@Tallinn & Baltic Event (ITBE), in collaboration with a variety of prestigious international partners.
+The programme enables emerging film professionals to pursue, complement, and expand their studies in filmmaking.
+The Discovery Campus provides participants with opportunities to develop new skills, update their professional knowledge, and connect with mentors, industry professionals, and fellow emerging talents from around the world.
+The official motto of the Discovery Campus is: Learn from the mistakes of our mentors, so you don’t make them yourself.

 GOALS